-Starting in 2012 Weissberg Scholars are selected from currently enrolled students and will receive Weissberg Scholarships to help support their studies in their junior and senior years.
-These scholars will receive a one-time $3,000 award to gain hands-on experience with human rights work between their junior and senior years.
-A call for nominations will be issued to faculty in spring 2012.
+Weissberg Scholars are selected from currently enrolled students and will receive Weissberg Scholarships to underwrite their financial aid in their junior and senior years.
+These scholars receive a one-time $3,000 award to gain hands-on experience with human rights work between their junior and senior years.
+A call for nominations is issued to faculty January each year, but students can also self-nominate.
 Nominees will then be invited to apply for the scholarships.
-Both domestic and international students will be eligible.
+Both domestic and international students are eligible.

-To be eligible for Weissberg Scholarships, nominees must have exhibited a clear commitment to understanding and improving human right as evidenced by coursework and other activities such as volunteering, interning, and extracurricular activities.
+To be eligible for Weissberg Scholarships, nominees must have exhibited a clear commitment to understanding and improving human rights as evidenced by coursework and other activities such as volunteering, interning, and extracurricular activities.

 2015-17 Weissberg Scholars